-Table~\ref{tab:iteratively_improve_ade} and Table~\ref{tab:iteratively_improve_coco} show that noise-free feedback provided over multiple rounds can consistently improve all open-source VLMs, with gains ranging from 6.14 to 17.34 for ADE20k and 6.45 to 15.28 in COCO, respectively.
-Furthermore, multiple feedback rounds improves grounding accuracy by up to 7.78 and 7.64 additional points on ADE20k and COCO, respectively, when compared to a single feedback round (\ie, $\rt=1$).
-Finally, our binary verification mechanism, although yielding noisy feedback, also consistently improves grounding accuracy between 0.39 to 4.43 points for ADE20k and between 1.91 and 4.04 points for COCO.
-We emphasize that these gains are consistent across all models, demonstrating the value of iterative feedback to yield zero-shot improvements in grounding accuracy, \emph{even when the feedback is noisy.}
+\textbf{Open-source VLMs.} Tables~\ref{tab:iteratively_improve_ade} and~\ref{tab:iteratively_improve_coco} illustrate that multiple rounds of oracle binary feedback consistently enhance the performance of all open-source VLMs, with gains ranging from 6.14 to 17.34 in ADE20k and 6.45 to 15.28 in COCO.
+The identified VLM binary verification, despite producing noisy feedback, also \emph{consistently} improves grounding accuracy by 0.39 to 4.43 points in ADE20k and 1.91 to 4.04 points in COCO.
+These gains are consistent across all three open-source VLMs, underscoring the benefits of iterative feedback for zero-shot improvements in grounding accuracy, even with noisy feedback.

-Intrinsic self-correction decreases downstream grounding accuracy by up to 10.18 in ADE20k.
-In comparison, our feedback mechanism leverages two key tools: (i) modifying the input image via an RoI crop and markings, (ii) a binary self-generated feedback signal on whether the verifier believes that a given label is correct.
-Combining these two steps effectively mitigates the self-bias in VLMs that prevents intrinsic self-correction.

-For GPT-4V \& SoM~\footnote{Assessed in Mar 2024 via OpenAI API.}, the results are consistent with open-source VLMs.
-We first observe that GPT-4V \& SoM leads to the better base predictions, \ie, $\rt=0$.
-Furthermore, GPT-4V \& SoM improves 4.46 and 16.88 in COCO when taking VLM binary self-feedback and noise-free feedback, respectively.
-This suggests that GPT-4V is a better model in receiving binary feedback, potentially due to its larger context window, as compared to open-source VLMs.
-Fig.~\ref{fig:gpt4v_qualitative} shows the effectiveness of VLM binary verification in GPT-4V.~\footnote{GPT-4V \& SoM predictions with simplified prompts as of Mar 22, 2024: \url{https://imgur.com/a/f64eCB3}}

-We highlight that the introduced binary self-feedback requires no additional training, architectural modifications, or in-domain data.
-We believe these to be very encouraging results showing the potential of this mechanism on VLMs, and opening further research questions on the quest for better automated verification protocols for computer vision tasks.
-We also anticipate that improvement from iterative feedback will improve with better VLMs.
+In sharp contrast, intrinsic self-correction decreases downstream grounding in all settings by up to 10 points, except where base predictions are weak, such as with CogVLM in COCO.
+We empirically find that self-correction cannot reliably identify the alreadily correct predictions. \cvpr{We stop intrinsic self-correction in the third rounds due to its consistent negative impacts.}

+\textbf{GPT-4V and GPT-4o.} GPT-4V and GPT-4o improve predictions with both VLM binary feedback and oracle binary feedback, even more than the open-source VLMs do.
+In particular, GPT-4o significantly improves and sometimes surpasses GPT-4V, especially when incorporating oracle binary feedback.
+However, perhaps surprising, even with oracle binary feedback indicating prediction correctness, strong GPT-4V and GPT4o fail to provide correct responses after three turns with less than $60$ points accuracy overall in ADE20k.
+We find that running for three rounds is enough to identify the consistent trend.